practical-scientific-computing/practical-scientific-computing.github.io/shell/03-editing_files.md

 `EXPR1 -o EXPR2`
 `EXPR1 -or EXPR2`
   : Combines the two adjacent expressions with the logical disjunction "or".
-^

 `EXPR1 , EXPR2`
   : Processes both expressions, but discards the value of EXPR1 and uses the value of EXPR2.
 This is used in creative cases to search for multiple types of files in one traversal of the filesystem.
-^
+{:.dl-horizontal}

-**Be mindful of the <kbd>Spaces</kbd> surrounding everything!** Each of the expression elements is technically an argument.
+**Be mindful of the <kbd>Spaces</kbd> surrounding everything!** Each of the expression elements is technically a command argument.
 As said earlier, all arguments must be separated by a space.
 This includes `(` and `)` {:.alert .alert-warning}

 Many shells treat the characters `*[]{}()?$` amongst others as special operators.
 To prevent your shell from altering any input to `find`, **wrap expressions in quotations** as necessary.
+If in doubt, use quotes.
 {:.alert .alert-warning}

 * * *